jyw-atgithub/jyw-atgithub/README.md

 - Population genetics: Detecting natural selection by all means even though I am neutral.
 Haha.
 - Plant biology.
 Although I am gaining many bioinformatics, I still preserve my heart of a naturalist.
 - Other wet lab: PCR, pulsed field gel electrophoresis, HMW DNa extraction ..... and most of the basics.
 No proteomics so far.
 I have done mouse works while I was a medical student but this is not my type.
+- Coding: I view myself as a biology and bioinformatic "user" instead of a developer, so I am good at finding adequate tools and connect them together.
+Bash script is used most frequently.
+Of course, programming in R is essential as well while tidyverse is my favorite.
+Sometimes, Python helps.
 - Petting cute animals, in cluding Shiba inu, corgi, golden retriver, cat, rabbit and more.

 ### My Projects in PhD training